epfl-si/elements/README.md

 - `$ yarn start` : Will launch a live reloaded server to help you **during development**
 - `$ yarn build` : Will build your assets for **production usage**

+## Backstop tests (local)

+EPFL-Elements uses [backstop.js](https://github.com/garris/BackstopJS#backstopjs) to perform visual regression testing.

+To run a side-by-side comparison between the original state of Elements and your changes using Backstop, you need to have a locally-running Elements Web app as per the previous §.
+Then:

+1. Make sure all your changes are committed to git (not necessarily pushed)
+1. Run `yarn test:prepare`<br/>💡 **Do not** stop the EPFL-Elements Web app to type in this command!
+Use a new terminal window instead.
+1. Check out the upstream branch for your work (typically `origin/dev`): <pre>git checkout origin/dev</pre>
+1. Run `yarn test:reference`
+1. Check out your working branch again, e.g. <pre>git checkout feature/myfeature</pre>
+1. Run `yarn test:changes`
+1. The report should open in your browser automatically.
+If not, just open the `tests/backstop/html_report/index.html` file in your browser

 ## Create a new release

 ### 1. Create a Git tag